 Find a broker who understands your club, as they may be less inclined to over-sell.
 Brokers are obligated to find a suitable product for clients, so there may be additional protection in that.

 David Barnes has worked in the insurance industry.
-He’s happy to discuss individual insurance needs with clubs, so drop him a line.
+He’s happy to discuss individual insurance needs with clubs.